m-w-w/pdf_tonality/README.md

 conda activate test_pdft
 ```

-Then cd or provide the full path to the setup.py file and pip install the package and all necessary dependencies (see setup.py for full list):
+Then cd or provide the full path to the package and pip install all necessary dependencies (see `setup.py` for full list):

 ```bash
 pip install ~/pdf_tonality
 ```

-From within this virtual environment, you can now load the library, for example:
+From within this virtual environment, you can now load the library in python, for example:
 ```python
 from pdf_tonality import pdf_tonality as pdft
 ```